 Despite the Many Obstacles, It Was Worth It When She Landed

 What I want to convey here are some of the obstacles that you will have to navigate in bringing your intended fiancée to the U.S.

-If you think it is difficult introducing your fiancée to the family just wait until you introduce her to your Uncle Sam (the old guy with the beard in the red, white and blue suit that hasn't been changed since at least the first edition of World War II recruiting posters).
+If you think it is difficult introducing your fiancée to your family just wait until you introduce her to your Uncle Sam (the old guy with the beard in the red, white and blue suit that hasn't been changed since at least the first edition of World War II recruiting posters).